by Peter Holleran

 and Yogananda's teaching of an adept's mastery over cosmic manifestation, and The Wisdom of the Overself

-in which Brunton argued that everything which appears was ultimately mental or of the nature of our own soul's constructive thought, Elvis once asked a friend to look up in the sky, announcing that he was going to use his mind to move a cloud.
+in which Brunton argued, in brief, that everything which appears was ultimately mental or of the nature of our own soul's constructive thought projecting forth an indwelling Divine Mind’s master image.
+Elvis once asked a friend to look up in the sky, announcing that he was going to use his mind to move a cloud.
 After a few minutes he exclaimed excitedly, "did you see it, man - did you see it move?!!

-” (9) It is evident from this that he did not fully understand the complex advaitic doctrine of 'mentalism' (10) that Brunton introduced in his ground-breaking book.
-But that was certainly no fault of Elvis, still in the stage beyond religion of exploring yoga and mysticism, not yet equipped for the rarified atmosphere of pure philosophy and who lacked a qualified teacher to explain such difficult material.
+” (8) It is evident from this that he did not fully understand the complex essentially advaita vedanta doctrine of 'mentalism' (9) that Brunton introduced in his ground-breaking book.
+It was not a teaching to “feather one’s own nest with,” and the individual soul was not the ultimate creator.
+But that was certainly no fault of Elvis, just beginning to explore yoga and mysticism, not yet equipped for the rarified atmosphere of pure philosophy and who lacked a qualified teacher to explain such difficult material.
+For this book, first published in 1943, was a difficult and seminal book for spiritual seekers.
 Yet who would have thought he would even have read and considered as one of his favorites a book like that?
 How far-reaching seeds of truth get spread!
 Therefore one must never loose an opportunity to see that they be scattered liberally.
-It was clear Elvis was searching for answers, and who knows how many found a glimmer of higher light because of him?
+It was clear Elvis was searching for answers, and who knows how many others may have found a glimmer of higher light because of him?

 It was no surprise, however, that Elvis, after his time of involvement with other spiritual teachings, with the troubles of life looming over him, turned back to the comfort of his childhood faith in Jesus